shtukaresearch/ethswarm-deployments/DESIGN.md

             True if contract exists, False otherwise
         """

+    def has_network(self, network: str) -> bool:
+        """
+        Check if a network is available in the cache

+        Args:
+            network: Network name to check

+        Returns:
+            True if network exists in cache, False otherwise

+        Notes:
+            Caches may contain only a subset of networks if regenerated with partial RPC configuration
+        """

     def metadata(self) -> Dict[str, Any]:
         """
         Get cache metadata (generation time, source repo, networks)